eclipse-archived/smarthome/tools/static-code-analysis-config/README.md

 This profile (`check`) applies some general configuration to the Maven plugins for PMD, Checkstyle and FindBugs.

 Reports are generated for each module individually and can be found in the `target/code-analysis` directory.
 The merged report can be found in file named `result.html`.
+The result report is aggregated by Static Code Analysis Report Tool.

 ## Failing the build